y29r/Tome/README.md

 	- `Tome:Table` : Adds a table inside the Tome and uses `table.clear` as the destroy method.
 	- `Tome:OnDestroy` : Attaches a callback that listens for when the Tome destroys.
 This callback does **NOT** get cleaned up by default, however you can provide this with the params as well as manually cleaning it up.
 - `Tome.Is` : Returns whether the provided object is a Tome object or not.
+- `Tome.schedule` : Schedules an object to be removed after the provided life time.
+See [Tome vs Debris](https://github.com/y29r/Tome/blob/main/README.md#tagging) for more information.

 Every method has an example of use case above it: [Tome-main](https://github.com/y29r/Tome/blob/main/Tome.luau)